queens-satellite-team/Space-School/README.md

 This repository contains the content for the 2021/2022 Space School year.

 ## Goal
-The goal of Space School is to provide new members to QSET with the necessary skills to be an effective member of the team in the scope of 12 weeks.
+As a whole the Queen's Space Engineering Team ([QSET](https://qset.ca/)) is committed to ensuring that the team is accessible to all students, regardless of technical background or experince.
+The goal of Space School is to provide new members of QSET Satellite with a dedicated team of students to help develop the necessary skills and knowledge to be an effective member of the team, bridging the gap to working on the complex satellite subsystems.
+Through having a devoted team tasked with onboarding and training new members you accomplish giving new members the support they need and you reduce the load of executive members which already have a full plate.
 If you complete Space School, which encompasse completeing the labs in this repository and attending the weekly Space School meetings, you will create a toast satellite (toastSat), named for its toast like shape.
 Your toastSat will be launched on a high altitude balloon in the winter semester.
 The skills gained here are the basis for what you will need to know when you are working on our 3U cube satellite. 🛰️

 Please note that you require **NO PREVIOUS KNOWLEDGE** and we are here to support you on your entine toastSat building journey.